Ashford United F.C.: Kent League / Southern Counties East Football League (2013–2017)

-As the 2014–15 season ended the club announced that the natural grass pitch at the Homelands (which had a history of poor drainage leading to postponed fixtures) was to be replaced during the close season with a synthetic 3G playing surface – this mooted as being the first stage of a sports village redevelopment plan.
-Delays in laying the pitch led to early 2015–16 season match postponements, but these were only the start of events sparked by the pitch installation.
-A dispute with the financiers of the project led to them demanding immediate repayment of their loan and although the club repudiated their claims they couldn't prevent court proceedings in which the ownership of the Homelands ground was transferred to the finance company and in February a disputed winding-up petition was filed against the football club company.
-This was promptly overturned by the court, but owing to the financial situation the league levied a ten-point deduction against the club.
-The club owners continued to dispute and legally challenge matters and this rolled on beyond the season's end.

-The disputes detracted from an otherwise more than satisfactory 2015–16 season on the pitch – albeit it was without silverware.
-It began inauspiciously when on 15 August 2015, after just two games of the campaign and following a heavy 1–5 loss in the FA Cup to Cray Valley PM, the manager Paul Chambers was relieved of his duties after a stay of four years and 171 mostly won matches.
-Former Ashford Town defender Danny Lye – who had returned to the Homelands as a player in December 2014 – was appointed player-manager.
-The team started slowly over his first ten league matches (W4; D2; L4) but over the remaining 25 league matches there were 18 victories (W18; D5; L2) and a 14 match unbeaten run incorporating 12 wins.
-They finished third in the table (which, had it not been for the ten points deduction, would have been second, nine points behind winners Greenwich Borough).
+After the 2014–15 season in the close season the club replaced the natural grass pitch at the Homelands (which had a history of poor drainage leading to postponed fixtures) with a synthetic 3G playing surface.
+Delays in the installation led to early 2015–16 season match postponements and a dispute with the financiers of the project led to court proceedings in which the ownership of the Homelands ground was transferred to the finance company, followed in February by a winding-up petition being filed against the football club company.
+This was overturned by the court, but owing to the financial situation the league levied a ten-point deduction against the club.
+The disputes which continued beyond the season's end detracted from an otherwise satisfactory 2015–16 season on the pitch which began inauspiciously when on 15 August 2015, after just two games of the campaign and following a heavy 1–5 loss in the FA Cup to Cray Valley PM, the manager Paul Chambers was relieved of his duties after a stay of four years and 171 mostly won matches.
+Former Ashford Town defender Danny Lye – who had returned to the Homelands as a player in December 2014 – was appointed player-manager: following a mediocre first ten league matches (W4; D2; L4) over the remaining 25 league matches there were 18 victories (W18; D5; L2) and a 14 match unbeaten run incorporating 12 wins to record a third placed finish in the league table.
 The club progressed two rounds further than previously in the FA Vase: after a replay win away in the north-east at Gateshead based Northern League Dunston UTS (a club record 660 mile round trip) the ‘Nuts and Bolts’ reached the last eight before being eliminated 0–3 at one-time Southern League rival Salisbury.
 The club once again reached the final of Kent Senior Trophy where they lost 6–7 in a penalty shoot-out (after a goalless draw) to Sheppey United.
-The previous season's top scorer Stuart Zanone left early in the 2015–16 season and was replaced by veteran forward Shaun Welford, who was brought in as player-assistant manager from Hythe Town.
+The previous season's top scorer Stuart Zanone had left early in the season and was replaced by veteran forward Shaun Welford, who was brought in as player-assistant manager from Hythe Town.
 Welford scored in nine consecutive, all league, matches – which numerically equalled the sequences of Lee McRobert's (1999–2000) and Ted Wells (1948–1949) (although theirs were not all league games).
 Welford finished the campaign as United's top scorer, with 37 goals (31 in the league).